 On the other hand, OTC-listed companies are not obligated to comply with that rule.
 As such, there is much less available information on OTC stocks.
 With less transparency and regulation, the OTC markets can be riskier for investors, and sometimes subject to fraud.
 For example, penny stocks are traded in the over-the-counter market and are notorious for being highly risky and subject to scams and big losses.
 As a result of the lack of liquidity in OTC stocks, the market is rife with pump-and-dump schemes.

 Nonetheless, the OTC market is also home to many American Depository Receipts (ADRs), which allow investors to buy shares of foreign companies.
 The fact that ADRs are traded on the OTC market doesn’t make the companies riskier for investment purposes.
+For example, Nestle, the Swiss giant, is traded on the OTC market (the ticker code is NSRGY).

 What is the size of the OTC market?